 10. Tell the Truth

 Our last tip is more about keeping everyone else healthy.
 Many cruise-ship illnesses come onboard on embarkation day with each new crop of passengers.
 These days, most lines ask passengers to fill out forms indicating whether they've experienced certain symptoms in the past week.
 If you've been feeling under the weather, please answer these questions honestly.
 You will then meet with someone from the ship's medical team to determine the best course of action.
 It does not mean that you are automatically kicked off the cruise.
-While contagious cruisers might find themselves quarantined in their cabin for the first day, you are doing a great service to the rest of the passengers and crew by not spreading your virus around the ship and causing more travelers to become ill.
+While contagious cruisers might find themselves quarantined in their cabin for the first day, you are doing a great service to the rest of the passengers and crew by not spreading your virus around the ship and causing more travellers to become ill.

 Read about more things to do -- or not to do -- on embarkation day.